The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Comparison with other solids

-There are two $T$ ranges, in which $w(T)$ exhibits qualitatively different behavior.
-At high $T$, $w(T)$ has a negative slope similar to the data in Fig.\ \ref{castner}, whereas at low $T$, $w(T)$ decreases with $T$ and seems to tend to 0.
-The transition temperature between both regimes, however, is experiment-specific: It amounts to 0.3~K for the data from Ref.\ \onlinecite{Ros.etal.83}, and to roughly 0.1~K for the measurements in Ref.\ \onlinecite{Stu.etal.93}.
+First, there are two $T$ regions with qualitatively different behavior of $w(T,n = {\rm const.})$.
+At high $T$, the $w(T,n = {\rm const.})$ have negative slope similar to the Si:As data in Figure \ref{castner}, whereas, at low $T$, the $w(T,n = {\rm const.})$ decrease with $T$ and seem to tend to 0.
+The transition temperature between both regimes, however, is experiment-specific: It amounts to 0.3~K for the data from Ref.\ \onlinecite{Ros.etal.83} and to roughly 0.1~K for the measurements in Ref.\ \onlinecite{Stu.etal.93}.

-The comparison of the experimental data to theoretical $w(T)$, which were obtained from pure augmented power law behavior of $\sigma(T)$, Eq.\ (\ref{apl}) with $p = 1/2$, exposes qualitative discrepancies: Different signs of $\mbox{d} w / \mbox{d} T$ at high $T$ and a far more rapid vanishing of the experimental $w(T)$ with decreasing $T$ at low $T$.
-The latter feature corresponds to the observation of $\sigma(T)$ following Eq.\ (\ref{apl}) with $p = 2$ in Ref.\ \onlinecite{Ros.etal.83}, which, however, has not been confirmed in subsequent publications. -- In fitting the theoretical $w(T)$ to experimental data, there would be only a single adjustable parameter, the ratio $a / b$.
-Therefore, such a comparison is very meaningful. -- Finally, we would like to point to the strong similarity between the $w(T)$ curves for the samples, which were classified as metallic and insulating in Ref.\ \onlinecite{Stu.etal.93}, respectively.
+Second, the comparison of the experimental data to hypothetical $w(T)$ curves which were obtained from pure augmented power law behavior of $\sigma(T)$, Eq.\ (\ref{apl}) with $p = 1/2$, reveals qualitative discrepancies in both regions: At high $T$, experimental relations and hypothetical curves have slopes of opposite sign; at low $T$, the experimental relations vanish far more rapidly with decreasing $T$ than the hypothetical curves.
+The latter feature corresponds to the observation in Ref.\ \onlinecite{Ros.etal.83} that the measured $\sigma(T)$ obeys Eq.\ (\ref{apl}) with $p = 2$, which, however, has not been followed up in subsequent publications.

+Third, focusing on the data obtained from Ref.\ \onlinecite{Stu.etal.93}, marked by black symbols in Figure \ref{sip_1}, we highlight the strong similarity between the $w(T,n = {\rm const.})$ of the two groups of samples which were classified in that work as metallic and insulating, respectively; see caption of Figure \ref{sip_1}.
+In particular, we encourage the reader to compare the three middle curves with each other: They result from the data for the samples with $n = 3.50$, 3.52, and $3.56 \times 10^{18}\ {\rm cm}^{-3}$ which were regarded in Ref.\ \onlinecite{Stu.etal.93} as insulating, as very close to the MIT, and as metallic, respectively.

+Next, we turn to the experiments in which the MIT in Si:P was tuned by means of stress, that is by varying the critical P concentration.
+Data from such publications by Thomas et al.\cite{Tho.etal.83} and by Waffenschmidt et al.\cite{Waf.etal.99} are reanalyzed in our Figure \ref{sip_2}.
+The latter measurements seem to be particularly precise; therefore, the detailed discussion of the augmented power law approach in the first part of this subsection focused on them.
+Here, in Figure \ref{sip_2}, the colored curves relate to data published in Ref.\ \onlinecite{Waf.etal.99}. -- Also in Ref.\ \onlinecite{phd_waff}, $w(T,S = {\rm const.})$ diagrams were derived therefrom.
+Similarities with and differences to our Figure \ref{sip_2} will be discussed at the end of this subsection. --